Alex0x12/polybar-design/README.md

-# Here I'll be posting my polybar dotfiles for ricing
+# Here I'll be posting my dotfiles for ricing